buffalojoec/solana-improvement-documents/proposals/feature-threshold-automation.md

   features submitted for activation for a particular epoch.
 - **Support Signal PDA:** The PDA under the Feature Gate program used to store a bit mask of the staged features a node supports.
-- **Feature Tombstone PDA:** The PDA under the Feature Gate program used to assign accounts to, effectively "archiving" them and removing them from the Feature Gate program's owned accounts.
+- **Feature Tombstone:** A static address with no on-chain account for assigning accounts to, effectively "archiving" them and removing them from the Feature Gate program's owned accounts.

 ## Detailed Design